momentohq/public-dev-docs/docs/6-serverless-cache-walkthrough/3-configuring-momento.md

 In the next few steps, we're going to add caching to our serverless application using Momento.
 The account management service will be heavily relied upon by other services, so we want to make sure it is fast and reliable.
 Using a cache will reduce latency and the load on our primary database.

 In this step, we will sign up for the Momento service and configure it for usage in our serverless application.
 As we do so, we will learn more key concepts about using Lambda correctly, including some subtle details about the runtime model that make a big difference in performance.
-For this step, we'll be using the `step-2` branch in the tutorial repository (TODO LINK).
+For this step, we'll be using the `step-2` branch in the [tutorial repository](https://github.com/momentohq/serverless-tutorial/tree/step-2).

 If you want to skip the concepts and go directly to the implementation, navigate ahead to the section on [installing and configuring Momento in your serverless application](#installing-and-configuring-momento-in-your-serverless-application).